ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 If no options relating to the gradient are specified, i.e. none of the options `gradientmode` or `gradlogp` is specified, `VI` will by default use internally the [`Optim.NelderMead`](https://julianlsolvers.github.io/Optim.jl/stable/#algo/nelder_mead/) optimiser that does not need a gradient.

-The user can explicitly specify that the algorithm should use the gradient free [`Optim.NelderMead`](https://julianlsolvers.github.io/Optim.jl/stable/#algo/nelder_mead/) optimisation algorithm by setting `gradientmode = :gradientfree`.
+The user can explicitly specify that `VI` should use the gradient free optimisation algorithm  `Optim.NelderMead` by setting `gradientmode = :gradientfree`.